wp-plugins/visitor-maps/readme.txt

 == Changelog ==

+= 1.2.6 =
+- (03 Nov 2009) - Fix settings were not being deleted when plugin is deleted from admin page.

 = 1.2.5 =
 - (21 Oct 2009) - Fixed problems with state names and "Show bots" on dashboard pages.
 - Fixed location decending selectiion on who's been online page.